anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 Because yeah, fortunately, there is an inbuilt support for streaming UPnP™/DLNA content right from Windows Media Player, so kudos to Microsoft for this.
 Follow these steps for streaming your content.

 * Open Windows Media Player.
-* Select your favourite track, in the right side pane, there will be a 'Play To' icon on the Play Tab.
+* Select your favourite track, in the right side panel, there will be a 'Play To' icon on the Play Tab.
 * Select this option and wait for your local renderer to appear.

 <center>OR</center>